 The return trail is roughly 4 km long.
 It took me 1.15h down and just 45 minutes up.
 Shortly before I reached the beach, I became wet from the spray.
 Water is dropping down the entire cliff.

-If you prefer circular trails, you can start nearby the outlook Miradouro do Fio to get down to the beach and waterfall when you reach the beach walk to the east (left).
-Shortly before the waterfall, the trail is leading up.
-This trail is exposed and not suitable for people with vertigo in some parts.
+If you prefer circular trails, you can start nearby the outlook Miradouro do Fio to get down to the beach and waterfall.
+When you reach the beach, walk to the east (left).
+Shortly before the waterfall, the trail led up.
+This trail is exposed and not suitable for people with vertigo in some sections.
 We always use Locus Map Pro for hiking.
 More about this mapping app in my tips and gear section.

 This waterfall is just a 5 minutes drive north of Miradouro do Fio or Ponta do Pargo Lighthouse in the western part.
-The parking can be found easily signs are indicating how to get there.
-The car park is small maximum space for three cars.
-From here, it is a nice short walk less than 10 minutes to the outlook.
+The parking can be found easily with signs indicating how to get there.
+The car park is a small maximum space for three cars.
+From here, it is a nice short walk, less than 10 minutes, to the outlook.

 This is a famous Instagram spot and car wash for the locals on the old R101 in the south.
-It gets crazy here during the day; people are queuing for their best shot under the waterfall in a bikini or short trouser.
+It gets crazy here during the day; people are queuing for their best shot in a bikini or short trousers under the waterfall.

-However, for your perfect shot, visit Anjos which means Angel Waterfall after midday for the perfect sunlight.
-The waterfall is in shade in the morning.
+However, for your perfect shot, visit Anjos, which means Angel Waterfall, after midday for the perfect sunlight.
+The waterfall is in the shade in the morning.
 Google Maps Link Anjos